-"Although Clouds Rest is higher than Half Dome, it is easier and safer to climb, and it provides far better views of the park than does popular, often overcrowded Half Dome.
-Except for its last 300 yards, the Clouds Rest Trail lacks the terrifying, potentially lethal drop-offs found along Half Dome’s shoulder and back side, thereby making it a good trail for acrophobic photographers.
-If you’re an avid photographer, you’ll want to start this trek at the crack of dawn in order to reach this summit before shadows become poor for photography.
-All hikers should strive to reach this summit by noon or thereabouts, for lightning storms are a real possibility in the mid-to-late afternoon."
+"Though Clouds Rest is higher than Half Dome, it is easier and safer to climb, and it provides far better views of the park than does the more popular, crowded Half Dome.
+Except for its last 0.1 mile, the Clouds Rest Trail lacks the terrifying exposure found along Half Dome’s shoulder and back side, thereby making it a good trail for acrophobic photographers, especially because the views from just before the final narrow ridge to the summit are already superb and worth the trip.

 "A gargantuan presence looming in the background of countless Yosemite Valley views, Clouds Rest is both the highest point on the valley rim and the largest continuous rock slope in the Sierra Nevada.
 Its 9, 926-foot summit provides sublime vistas in all directions, especially down."
 Read more

 "This summit not only has the loftiest name of the mountains that overlook Yosemite Valley, but it also has the most commanding view over the grandeur that is Yosemite.
 Half Dome sits well below the apex of Clouds Rest, and the jaw-dropping 360degree view encapsulates some of the finest vistas in the entire Sierra Nevada Range.
 Toward the trailhead, Tenaya Canyon adorns a tableau that resembles an ethereal painting more than reality.
 One might expect to see the colossal hand of god reaching down to create brushstrokes when staring into the east toward the canyon, the high Tuoloumne area, and Tenaya Lake."
 Read more

 "The narrow summit of Clouds Rest is the best seat in the house for enjoying the drama of Yosemite Valley and the country around it.
 From this vantage point, the star of the show, Half Dome, appears impossibly enormous as it thrusts its way up from the flat valley floor.
 The Sunrise Lakes trailhead at Tenaya Lake is the nearest and most direct route to Clouds Rest, but is still a hard workout as a day hike.
 Fortunately, you can spend the night near a tributary of Tenaya Creek about 4.5 miles from the start."
 Read more

 "Most veteran Yosemite Park hikers consider the view from Clouds Rest to be the best in the park.
 What more needs to be said?
 This is a long trip, and many hikers prefer a backpack trip over a one-day marathon hike with a chance of thunderstorms rather than views at the end.
 No water is available on the dry ridge that leads to Clouds Rest.
 The closest water and comfortable campsites are located 3 miles below the summit, along a tributary of Tenaya Creek."
 Read more

 "Let’s face it, Yosemite Valley is crazy.
 If the congestion there is too much for you, then you should be on the Tioga Road.
 And if you’re on the Tioga Road, you should be climbing Clouds Rest."
 Read more